This website is intended for US Healthcare Professionals.

 References

-• The fulfillment of 5 of the 8 HLH-2004 criteria in the absence of an underlying cause, such as malignancy
+Checklist clipboard icon Fulfillment of 5 of the 8 HLH-2004 criteria in the absence of an underlying cause, such as malignancy, especially lymphoma, or viral infection

 • Fever